gdsports/ble-usb-devices/README.md

 Tested on a MIDI keyboard and an iPad using the free "midimittr" and "iGrand Piano" apps.
 Auto connect after power off/on does not work but forgetting the Bluefruit then re-pairing it works.
-Also close and opeing the midimittr app is also required.
+Also close and opening the midimittr app is also required.